-The objectives for Lesson 6 are to familiarize students with the Quick Develop panel and the Develop module and expose them to a variety of correction, adjustment and editing techniques.
+The objectives for Lessons 5 and 6 are to familiarize students with the editing tools in both the Library and Develop modules and expose them to a wide variety of adjustment, correction, and retouching techniques.

 - Your students should be able to work with the Quick Develop panel. - They should become familiar with the Develop module and have a good idea of the purpose of each of the panels, tools, and controls. - They should be able to make the most of non-destructive editing by using the History and Snapshots panels. - Students should have a basic understanding of the concepts behind the white balance and the hue, saturation, and brightness model. - They should be able to use the tools and controls in the Develop module to edit and retouch photos, to adjust the tonal rage, and to correct color-either across an entire image or in a selected area-and then save their settings as a custom developing preset.